 Enjoyable features of London’s big stores are the in-store tea rooms, bars and gourmet restaurants – just great for stopping to catch your breath!
 Most of the big stores are grouped around Covent Garden, Oxford Circus and Piccadilly Circus.

 For real value, time your visit to coincide with London’s annual sales.
 And don’t miss the more than 300 markets, perfect for snapping up rare and unusual shopping items.

 More about shopping in London…

-London offers a huge range of honeymoon accommodation to suit all budgets – just perfect for a honeymoon or romantic getaway.
+London offers a huge range of honeymoon accommodation to suit all budgets and tastes – just perfect for a honeymoon or romantic getaway.

 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in London at TripAdvisor.

 Anytime.
 London’s climate is generally mild with damp winters and moderate summers.
 Summer averages 18°C (64°F) with a high of 30°C (86°F), while spring and autumn average 13°C (55°F) and winter averages 5°C (41°F).

 Enjoy a scenic day trip from London.
 Discover historic palaces (including Hampton Court Palace), iconic English villages and ruins rich in history as well as scenic beauty only a short car or train ride from London – perfect for a day's adventure.

 London’s favourite listings magazine, Time Out, published every Tuesday afternoon, is essential reading if you want to get the most out of your visit.
 The magazine provides details of prices and reviews of shows, theatre and music.